Top oil companies raise more debt than ever in 2015

-The top U.S. and European oil companies, including ExxonMobil (XOM.N), Chevron (CVX.N), BP (BP.L), Total (TOTF.PA) and Statoil (STL.OL), accounted for 48 percent of a total of $63 billion of debt raised by oil and gas companies globally in January and February.
+The top U.S. and European oil companies, including ExxonMobil, Chevron, BP, Total and Statoil, accounted for 48 percent of a total of $63 billion of debt raised by oil and gas companies globally in January and February.

 Since the start of the year, Exxon issued $8 billion of debt, while Total, Chevron and BP each issued $6 billion, according to the bank’s research.